RATE OF UNINSURED REMAINS RELATIVELY STEADY

 TREND

-In 2019, 9.1% of San Bernardino County residents were uninsured, an increase from 2018 when 8.7% of residents were uninsured.
-The long-term trend, however, is downward with a drop of more than 12 percentage points from 2010, when 21.6% of residents were uninsured.
+In 2021, 8.9% of San Bernardino County residents were uninsured, a slight decrease from 2019 when 9.1% of residents were uninsured.
+The long-term trend is downward with a drop of almost 12 percentage points from 2012, when 20.6% of residents were uninsured.

 PROPORTION UNINSURED IS NEARLY 12 PERCENTAGE POINTS LOWER THAN 10 YEARS AGO